hyperledger/besu-docs/docs/HowTo/Monitor/Splunk-Enterprise.md

 | SPLUNK_BATCH_INTERVAL   | Interval at which to send log batches.
 Defaults to `500`                                                                                                  | No       |
 | SPLUNK_SKIPTLSVERIFY    | Whether to check the Splunk instance TLS certificate when sending data.
 Defaults to `false`                                                               | No       |

-[Create a new event index]: https://docs.splunk.com/Documentation/Splunk/8.0.4/Indexer/Setupmultipleindexes#Create_events_indexes
+[Create an event index]: https://docs.splunk.com/Documentation/Splunk/8.0.4/Indexer/Setupmultipleindexes#Create_events_indexes